shravan097/SecretDiary/README.md

 And just to check if you installed Django properlly.
 Run  `python3 -m django --version`

-Now, go to the directory where you have this SecretDiary cloned.
+Now, go to the directory where you have cloned SecretDiary.
 Then again go inside blog_project.

 Then run this: